Cloud Payment Processing with AWS Payment Cryptography - Cryptographic Key Management and PIN Verification

 Payment Cryptography Pricing

 Payment Cryptography pricing consists of key management (approximately $1 per key per month) and encryption operations (approximately $0.85 per 10,000 operations).
 Compared to on-premises HSMs (hardware purchase, data center installation, maintenance contracts), there is no upfront investment and pay-as-you-go pricing enables cost management based on transaction volume.
 PCI DSS compliance maintenance costs (annual audits, penetration testing) can also be reduced through cloud migration.
 For low transaction volumes, the fixed cost of key management becomes the primary cost factor.
+As a key lifecycle management practice, regularly auditing and deleting unused keys is recommended to optimize costs.

 Summary

 Payment Cryptography is a service that provides cloud-based cryptographic key management and encryption operations for payment processing.
 It supports DUKPT and TR-31 key blocks in a PCI-compliant environment, and performs PIN block conversion and MAC generation/verification.
 It eliminates the need to purchase, install, and maintain on-premises HSMs, and enables cost management based on transaction volume through pay-as-you-go pricing.
+The separation of Control Plane and Data Plane for least-privilege design, combined with TR-31 format for phased migration from existing infrastructure, is key to successful adoption.